bradleybauer/music_visualizer/docs/README.md

 	},

 	// Every buffer has access to the most recent output of all buffers
-	// The contents of a buffer are available as a sampler named i{BuffName}
+	// The contents of a buffer are available in a sampler named i{BuffName}
 	// So, to fetch the contents of A you could do texture(iA, uv);

 	// Default is the order the buffers are declared above